Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 | Fort Lauderdale, Fla.

-Floridians will vote this November on a ballot measure that would guarantee abortion access up to fetal viability, about 22-24 weeks’ gestation – far beyond the six-week window that became state law in May.
+Floridians will vote this November on a ballot measure that would guarantee abortion access up to fetal viability, about 22 to 24 weeks’ gestation – far beyond the six-week window that became state law in May.

 The vote presents a key test of whether abortion-rights measures can still draw floods of voters to the polls, even in red states – or if the energy around that issue is waning.

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.